myminseok/TanzuPlatformAssetKR/tap/custom-supplychain-main/sonarqube-v2/README.md

 k get clustersupplychains source-test-scan-to-url -o yaml > source-test-scan-to-url.yml
 ```
 and update `source-test-scan-to-url-sonarqube.yml` for parameters according to you environment.
+* WARNING: please note that modifying OOTB supply-chain such as `source-test-scan-to-url` will be revered back on future TAP upgrade.
 ```
 export DEVELOPER_NAMESPACE=my-space